spacekaila/McFACTS/README.md

 ### Installation

-The latest development version is available directly from our [GitHub Repo] (https://github.com/bmckernan/test_mcfacts).
+The latest development version is available directly from our [GitHub Repo](https://github.com/bmckernan/test_mcfacts).
 To start, clone the repository onto your machine:

 ```
     git clone https://github.com/bmckernan/test_mcfacts